System integration for beginners: How to make your programs understand each other

 Ask for a test!

-Security and peace of mind to operate
+Security and peace of mind for operations

 Are your programs talking to each other?